Maxwidlundstark/funny-quiz/README.md

 - __Answers__
   - This section gives the users a choice of 4 different answers where one is correct.
-  - By giving the users an preselection of answers it will be a better learning experience.
+  - By giving the users a preselection of answers it will be a better learning experience.

 ![Answer image](https://github.com/Maxwidlundstark/funny-quiz/blob/main/docs/Answers%20.PNG)